Claus1/unigui/README.md

 ```
 The 'changed' table handler accept the selected row number or id as a value.

-'editing' handler if defined has a signature editing(table_, edit_mode_now) where the second parameter says is the table edited by the user or not.
+'edit' handler if defined has a signature edit(table_, edit_mode_now) where the second parameter says is the table edited by the user or not.

 ### Dialog ###
 ```